 In partnership with Allegheny County Department of Human Services, the School of Social Work is offering a fellowship opportunity to full-time incoming and second year MSW students in Direct Practice.
 The School of Social Work is one of eight programs throughout the country that were awarded a “Workforce Excellence” grant from the National Child Welfare Workforce Institute (NCWWI) to help prepare MSW students for a career in public child welfare.
 In return for service in Allegheny County’s Office of Children, Youth, and Families (CYF), participants receive fellowship funding, child welfare internships, focused advising, foundational child welfare training, educational enrichment, and the opportunity to be part of agency organizational enhancement teams.
 Our goal is that Fellows will enhance the child welfare workforce and become agents of change within the child welfare system.

 CWWEF Training Fellowship Components

-- Are a full-time incoming and second year MSW student in the Direct Practice specialization;
+- Are an incoming first year or second year MSW student in the Direct Practice specialization;